fatmazaman/fatmazaman/README.md

 <h1 align="center"> A Software Engineer Who Enjoy Reading </h1>

-<p align="left">  🚀 Passionate Software Engineer | Enthusiastic about building innovative solutions and contributing to the tech community. 🌱 Currently, my focus is on honing my skills in Web Security, ensuring robust and secure applications.
+<p align="left">  🚀 A Software Engineer who is enthusiastic about building innovative solutions and contributing to the tech community. 🌱 Currently, my focus is on honing my skills in Web Security, ensuring robust and secure applications.
 I enjoy tackling complex problems and turning ideas into code.
 Excited to collaborate on projects that make a positive impact. 💬 Let's code and create together! 💻✨ </p>

 - 📫 I can be reach at **fatma302@gmail.com**